samkphillips/CuppaCo/README.md

 **_Description_**

-Cuppa Co will be a coffee journalling website where users can create accounts, journal their coffee escapades, and (maybe someday) find recommendations for new coffee and coffee paraphenelia.
+Cuppa Co will be a coffee journalling website where users can find roasts, journal their coffee escapades, and (maybe someday) find recommendations for new coffee and coffee paraphenelia.

 ---